moj-analytical-services/AP-managers-training/3. Data and information governance/README.md

 #### Curated databases

-The following databases are currently available on the Analytical Platform:

-* CREST
-* LIBRA
-* XHIBIT
-* NOMIS

-We are planning to make the following databases available in the future.

-* NDelius
-* OASys
-* LAA MAAT
-* SOP
-* FamilyMan
-* CaseMan

-You can find more information on our [roadmap](https://trello.com/b/OIL5fFOx).

-Each database has different access levels to ensure that access is provided on a need-to-know basis.

-##### Get access to a curated database

-To access all curated databases on the Analytical Platform, you __must__ have completed the baseline personnel security standard (BPSS).
+Several curated databases are currently available on the Analytical Platform.
+To access any curated databases on the Analytical Platform, you __must__ have completed the baseline personnel security standard (BPSS).

-In order to access a curated database, you must complete a [data access form](https://forms.office.com/Pages/ResponsePage.aspx?id=KEeHxuZx_kGp4S6MNndq2I8ebMaq5PFBoMAkkhrMYHBUODRaN1ZWVlhRUVMxQ0VIRVQ1MlRLRkM4NS4u).
+To see what curated databases are available and to request access, see the [data-engineering-database-access](https://github.com/moj-analytical-services/data-engineering-database-access) repository.

 ##### Query a curated database

 Curated databases can be queried using SQL.
-Amazon Athena uses a variety of SQL called Presto, which has some small synatical differences compared to standard SQL.
+Amazon Athena uses a variety of SQL called [Presto](https://prestosql.io/docs/current/sql.html), which has some small synatical differences compared to standard SQL.

-You can query a curated database in the Amazon Athena UI or within RStudio or JupyterLab using the `dbtools` or `pydbtools` packages.
+You can query a curated database in the Amazon Athena console or within RStudio or JupyterLab using the [`dbtools`](https://github.com/moj-analytical-services/dbtools) or [`pydbtools`](https://github.com/moj-analytical-services/pydbtools) packages.

 ### GitHub